DomiKamu/OhmerPrems/docs/modules/DeXtral/Manual.md

 - **VMEM** is a particular DX7 SysEx _packed_ file format (defined by Yamaha) to store a whole 32-voice bank.
 - **VCED** is a particular DX7 SysEx file format (defined by Yamaha) to store a single voice.

-Proprietary binary file formats provided by both _6OP-DX_ and _6OP-DX Kompakt_ modules, are useful to store and recall DX7 synthesizer parameters, plus **extended features** (who are not supported by DX7 SysEx):
+Proprietary binary file formats provided by both _DeXtral_ and _DeXtral Kompakt_ modules, are useful to store and recall DX7 synthesizer parameters, plus **extended features** (who are not supported by DX7 SysEx):

 - **.6opvoice** can be used to store a single-voice, including OP ON/OFF states, and its modulation matrix.
 - **.6opcart** can be used to store a 32-voice cartridge (soundbank), including OP ON/OFF states, and all modulation matrices.